flipperdevices/flipperzero-firmware/examples/flash_multiple_partitions/README.md

 Note: In addition, to steps mentioned above, `esp_loader_change_baudrate`  is called after connection is established in order to increase flashing speed.
 This does not apply for ESP8266, as its bootloader does not support this command.
 However, ESP8266 is capable of detecting baud rate during connection phase, and can be changed before calling `esp_loader_connect`, if necessary.

-## Target selection

-User can configure targets and `loader_config_user.h` header.
-Currently, three targets (ESP32, ESP32-S2, ESP8266) are supported.
-By default, example is compiled for ESP32 target.

 ## Hardware Required

 * Two development boards with ESP32 SoC (e.g., ESP32-DevKitC, ESP-WROVER-KIT, etc.).